-Let’s face it when you think of best surfing towns in Europe does not jump to mind as a hot surfing destination, you’d probably think of Hawaii, South Africa and California but believe it or not Europe does have some worthwhile surfing towns.
+Let’s face it when you think of best surfing towns, Europe does not jump to mind as a hot surfing destination, you’d probably think of Hawaii, South Africa and California but believe it or not Europe does have some incredible worthwhile surfing towns.

 This surf town made it onto the National Geographic’s list of top 20 surfing towns in the world!

 The water may be cold and it may rain a lot but seasoned surfers love to take on the challenge of this surf town’s sea.
 Surfers call it “Europe’s cold-water Indonesia” and a “surfer’s paradise”.

 Swells come in from the North Atlantic and crash onto the beaches, reefs and rocks of this ancient fishing village’s rugged coastline.

 One of the waves that swells here even has a name – The Peak and the coast offers stretches of beach suitable for experienced, intermediate and beginner surfers.

 Situated in the Biosphere Reserve of Urdaibai at the foot of Mount Katillotxu, Mundaka in an ancient port town in the Basque country.